myon-bioinformatics/scapy_GUI_for_Beginners/README.md

 ![Test Image 1](GUI_IMAGE.webp)

 ## Note
-[Info]Because of security and Using at beginners's ease, Not include anything to attack like sniffing and spoofing
+> __Note__ Because of security and Using at beginners's ease, Not include anything to attack like sniffing and spoofing

 ## Functions List
 - Ping 1-way